From Segments to Scenes: Temporal Understanding for Agentic Autonomous Driving via Vision-Language Models: Additional Ablation Studies

 \section{Additional Ablation Studies}

-In the main body of the paper, ablations were presented that showed accuracy breakdowns for ego and non-ego questions, as well as a Blind VLM test.
-In this section, results for four additional ablation experiments are presented.
+In the main body of the paper, ablations were presented that showed accuracy breakdowns for ego and non-ego questions, a Blind VLM test, as well as performance generalization on STSBench \cite{stsbench}.
+In this section, results for five additional ablation experiments are presented.
 The ablation experiments are as follows: 1) \textbf{Ego vs. Non-Ego Results.} Additional details and results further analyzing model accuracies on ego and non-ego questions.
 2) \textbf{Captioning Style.} Ablations on the prompting style used in Scene-CoT, for creating the segment descriptions.
 3) \textbf{QA LLM Selection.} An ablation experiment considering the effect of the specific LLM used in Scene-CoT.
-4) \textbf{Inference Time.} An analysis of inference time for the methods.
+4) \textbf{Object detections as context}.
+An ablation that considers using the output of an object detector to improve captioning quality.
+5) \textbf{Inference Time.} An analysis of inference time for the methods.